genenetwork/gn-docs/features/search.md

 ## Methods

-GN search is built on
-Xapian, an Open Source Search Engine Library, released under the GPL v2+.
+GN search is built on Xapian, an Open Source Search Engine Library, released under the GPL v2+.
 It's written in C++, with bindings to allow use from Python, Guile and other languages.
 Xapian is actively maintained and current Xapian users include, for example, the Debian website and the notmuch E-mail indexer.
 Xapian is a highly adaptable toolkit which allows developers to easily add advanced indexing and search facilities to their own applications.
 It has built-in support for several families of weighting models and also supports a rich set of boolean query operators\cite{Xapian}.
 We build the Xapian index from SQL data and RDF data in the GN databases.

-=> topics/xapian-indexing.gmi indexing optimizations